List of colleges and universities in Minnesota

-There are nearly 200 post-secondary institutions in the U.S. state of Minnesota.
+There are nearly 110 post-secondary institutions in the U.S. state of Minnesota.
 The Twin Cities campus of the public University of Minnesota is the largest university in the state with 54,890 enrolled at the start of the 2023–24 academic year, making it the ninth-largest American campus by enrollment size.
 The University of Minnesota system has four other campuses in Crookston, Duluth, Morris, and Rochester.
 The Minnesota State Colleges and Universities system comprises 26 colleges and 7 universities on 54 campuses.
-Minnesota State University in Mankato is referred to as the flagship of the Minnesota State system, is the second-largest university in the state.
+Minnesota State University in Mankato is referred to as the flagship of the Minnesota State system, and is the second-largest university in the state.

-The University of St. Thomas in St. Paul is Minnesota's largest private university or college with a fall 2010 enrollment of 10,815 students.
-Center City–based Hazelden Graduate School of Addiction Studies is the state's smallest postsecondary institution, while Century College in White Bear Lake is Minnesota's largest community and technical college.
+The University of St. Thomas in St. Paul is Minnesota's largest private university or college with a fall 2023 enrollment of 9,121 students.
+Mahnomen–based White Earth Tribal and Community College is the state's smallest postsecondary institution, while Normandale Community College in Bloomington is Minnesota's largest community and technical college.

 The majority of Minnesota's post-secondary institutions are accredited by the Higher Learning Commission (HLC), but 22 have received accreditation from the Accrediting Council for Independent Colleges and Schools (ACICS).
 Most are accredited by multiple agencies, such as the Commission on Collegiate Nursing Education (CCNE), the National Council for Accreditation of Teacher Education (NCATE), the National League for Nursing (NLNAC), and the American Psychological Association (APA).

 While the University of Minnesota was chartered by the state in 1851, it did not operate as a place of higher education for nearly two decades.
 St. Paul–based Hamline University is considered the state's oldest private college or university, being founded in 1854 as a Methodist coeducational institution.
 Mayo Medical School, the University of Minnesota, and University of Minnesota Duluth feature the only medical schools in the state.
 Mitchell Hamline School of Law, the University of Minnesota Law School, and the University of St. Thomas School of Law are American Bar Association-accredited law schools.